AyoubFrihaoui/Graph-Neural-Networks-GNNs---Molecular-Property-Prediction/readme.md

 This repository contains code and notebooks for a project focused on predicting molecular properties, specifically the dipole moment, using Graph Neural Networks (GNNs) on the QM9 dataset.

-## File Tree
-Use code with caution.
-Markdown
-GRAPH_NEURAL_NETWORKS/
-├── data/ # Directory for QM9 dataset (downloaded or processed) ├── .gitignore # Git ignore file
-├── dataset_EDA.ipynb # Notebook for Exploratory Data Analysis of the QM9 dataset
-├── dataset_exploring.ipynb # Notebook for earlier sketch dataset exploration and visualization ├── GAT_model.pt # Saved weights for the trained GAT model ├── GCN_model.pt # Saved weights for the trained GCN model ├── GIN_model.pt # Saved weights for the trained GIN model ├── GraphTransformer_model.pt # Saved weights for the trained GraphTransformer model ├── notebook.ipynb # Notebook used for model training experiments or earlier training code └── training.ipynb # Main notebook for training and evaluating GNN models

 ## Project Overview